 Richard Buckminster Fuller in his study “Operating Manual for Spaceship Earth”, published for the first time in 1968, where he extended cybernetic systems theory by his own synergetics, came to a similar conclusion.
 To be able to record development processes on earth, which resulted in space travel, among others, he distinguished “physical energy” from “metaphysical know-how” as the two main sources of synergetic progress.

 This way, in addition to material factors, he introduced an ideal factor into systems theory which he believed to be crucial.
-It is essentially this ideal factor to which there also belongs the development of mathematical structures of nature (one of the foci of biologic typology) which has enabled the system of Earth to produce the technology of space travel.
+It is essentially this ideal factor to which there also belongs the development of mathematical structures of nature (one of the foci of biologic topology) which has enabled the system of Earth to produce the technology of space travel.

 For Blumenberg, the weak philosophy of the Space Race was the reason why such philosophical dimensions of the landing on the moon in 1969 did not really arrive at the mainstream and were particularly not spread among the criticism of technology and culture of the 1970s, 1980s and 1990s.
 In other words: one had arrived on the moon, but one had not understood what that meant.